Wales face 'two cup finals', says Page

 With Belgium five points clear at the top and almost certain to secure the only automatic qualification spot as group winners, Wales are looking at the play-offs as their most realistic route to a first World Cup finals since 1958.

-They edged past Estonia with a 1-0 win in Tallinn on Monday to keep their hopes of finishing second in Group E in their own hands.
+They edged past Estonia with a 1-0 win in Tallinn on Monday to keep their hopes of finishing second in their own hands.

 Wales end their regular qualifying campaign with home matches against Belarus and Belgium next month, while the Czechs host Estonia in their final fixture.

-Wales will be without striker Kieffer Moore against Belarus after he received a yellow card against Estonia which means he is suspended for one game.
+Wales will be without striker Kieffer Moore through suspension against Belarus after he received a yellow card against Estonia.

-Moore, who scored the only goal in Tallinn, was given a bloody nose by Estonia's defenders and, while his challenges were tame by comparison, the Cardiff City player picked up his second caution of the campaign.
+Moore, who scored the winner in Tallinn, was given a bloody nose by Estonia's defenders and, while his challenges were tame by comparison, the Cardiff City player picked up his second caution of the campaign.

-"Devastated that he's got the booking, but I'm pleased that he's got another goal," said Page.
+"Devastated that he's got the booking, but I'm pleased that he's got another goal," added Page.

 "He's prone to getting bookings, and he doesn't get a lot of protection at times.

-"I was frustrated first half, it took 10 or 15 minutes to get a first booking when they could have injured one of our players.
+"I was frustrated first half.
+It took 10 or 15 minutes to get a first booking when they could have injured one of our players.

-"It is frustrating, and when Kieffer's got three big centre-halves coming over the top of him, he needs a little bit of protection as well, so I'm disappointed we haven't got him for [the Belarus game]."
+"It is frustrating and, when Kieffer's got three big centre-halves coming over the top of him, he needs a little bit of protection as well.
+So I'm disappointed we haven't got him for [the Belarus game]."